chandanhpcic/docs/source/manual/ips.rst

 App detection rules
 +++++++++++++++++++

-OPNsense 18.1.11 introduced the app detection ruleset.
+Reticen8 18.1.11 introduced the app detection ruleset.
 Since about 80 percent of traffic are web applications these rules are focused on blocking web services and the URLs behind them.

-If you want to contribute to the ruleset see: https://github.com/opnsense/rules
+If you want to contribute to the ruleset see: https://github.com/reticen8/rules

 How-tos
 -------